Accepts Healthy Volunteers

 : Non-Myositis Patient

-Patients with other myopathies, other autoimmune diseases, other complications similar to myositis patients.
-First degree relatives of IIM patients (affected or unaffected)
+Patients with other myopathies/autoimmune diseases/complications similar to myositis patients.
+Close relatives of IIM patients (affected or unaffected siblings, children, parents, grandparents)

 If you are interested in learning more about this trial, find the trial site nearest to your location and contact the site coordinator via email or phone.
 We also strongly recommend that you consult with your healthcare provider about the trials that may interest you and refer to our terms of service below.